jterrats/profiler/messages/profiler.retrieve.md

 # flags.name.summary

-The name of a specific profile to retrieve.
+The name of a specific profile or comma-separated list of profiles to retrieve.

 # flags.name.description

-When specified, only retrieves the named profile instead of all profiles.
-The profile name should match exactly (e.g., "Admin", "Standard User").
+When specified, only retrieves the named profile(s) instead of all profiles.
+You can specify a single profile or multiple profiles separated by commas.
+Profile names should match exactly (e.g., "Admin", "Standard User", "Admin,Custom Profile,Sales").

 # flags.all-fields.summary